alirios/RogueCaves/readme.md

 * Crazy Miner should no longer get thirsty/hungry and raid the surface for food
 * Doors no longer built on cornerstones
 * ALife can remove items from storage
+* ALife finds the closest object first when searching for something

 Previous Version: 05.15.2012A
 ----------------------------